jfuchs01067/hello-world/testcontainers/README.md

 ### RedisAdder :rocket:

-This class needs a Redis database to work properly.
+This class needs a [Redis](redis.io) database to work properly.
 The unit test includes testing the redis write operation.
 To achieve this, a docker container with a redis database is being used.

+### CloudAdder :rocket::rocket:

+This implementation makes use of AWS APIs.
+To test it we have to provide the required AWS resources as mocks.
+This is where [LocalStack](https://github.com/localstack/localstack) comes into play.